ariellasiahaan28/Sea-Level-Predictor/README.md

 - The boilerplate also includes commands to save and return the image.

 # Development
-Code is written in sea_level_predictor.py.
-For development, and main.py to test your code.
+For development, code is written in sea_level_predictor.py and main.py to test your code.

 # Testing
 The unit tests for this project are in test_module.py.
-I imported the tests from test_module.py to main.py for your convenience.
+I imported the tests from test_module.py to main.py for convenience.

 # Data Source
 Global Average Absolute Sea Level Change, 1880-2014 from the US Environmental Protection Agency using data from CSIRO, 2015; NOAA, 2015.